-‘General Hospital’ Spoilers: Jason Surgery Shocker – Blood Test Reveals Truth – Not Danny’s Dad, Not a Q
+‘General Hospital’ Spoilers: Jason Surgery Shocker, Blood Test Reveals Truth, Not Danny’s Dad, And More

-General Hospital spoilers from the latest ABC Soaps in Depth promise that GH is pulling no punches when it comes to Steve Burton’s return and there seems very little doubt that he will turn out to be the “real” Jason Morgan when all the dust settles.
-The story to re-embrace Burton as OG (original gangsta) Jason has already begun this week and will kick into high gear in September when Jason is shot and needs surgery and blood tests reveal some unexpected truths about the man who is not really a Q.
+General Hospital spoilers from the latest ABC Soaps in Depth promise that GH is pulling no punches when it comes to Steve Burton’s return, and there seems very little doubt that he will turn out to be the “real” Jason Morgan when all the dust settles.
+The story to re-embrace Burton as the one true Jason has already begun this week and will kick into high gear in September when Jason is shot and needs surgery and blood tests reveal some unexpected truths about the man who is not really a Quartermaine.

-If you don’t know the term, a retcon (retroactive continuity) is when a TV show goes back and either changes, ignores or completely contradicts known history to take the story where they want to go.
-Since GH went overboard to convince us Jake Doe was Jason, now they have to undo all of that – and it will happen over a tortuously long nine months according to EP Frank Valentini.
+If you don’t know the term, a retcon (retroactive continuity) is when a TV show goes back and either changes, ignores, or completely contradicts known history to take the story where they want to go.
+Since GH went overboard to convince us Jake Doe was Jason, now they have to undo all of that – and it will happen over a tortuously long nine months, according to EP Frank Valentini.
 Remember that Jason’s identity was confirmed in several ways requiring multiple retcons.

 First, his DNA matched that of Jason Morgan on file in the criminal justice system.
 That’s the easiest one to dismiss.
 The writers will just say that Helena Cassadine (Constance Towers) or someone else with an agenda, replaced Jason’s existing DNA sample with Jake Doe’s so that it was a match.
-Bam.
-Easy.
 The second piece of the puzzle is The Jackal.
-Damian Spinelli (Bradford Anderson) wrote a program that took Jake Doe’s bone structure and traced it back to its original form before he was smushed by Ava’s car.
+Damian Spinelli (Bradford Anderson) wrote a program that took Jake Doe’s bone structure and traced it back to its original form before he was crushed by Ava’s car.

 Rumors are flying that @1SteveBurton is coming back to @GeneralHospital as the "real" Jason! —> https://t.co/t2fq8SU0S5 #GH #JaSam pic.twitter.com/umJ23ETWHa